 “Silence in the face of evil is itself evil: God will not hold us guiltless.
 Not to speak is to speak.
 Not to act is to act.”Bonhoefer

-My heart aches for our family (Christians) who are enduring the horrific persecution in Iraq by the terrorist organization called ISIS (an acronym for Islamic State in Iraq and Syria).
-The news stations (Fox News, CNN, Al Jazeera) have reported brutal murders, beheadings, and tormenting acts against Christians living in the country of Iraq.
+My heart aches for our family (Christians) who are enduring the horrific persecution in Iraq.
+News stations have reported brutal murders, beheadings, and tormenting acts against Christians living in the country of Iraq.
 Most have had to flee their homes or risk rape and murder.
 Many, upon fleeing their homes have died on the journey over the mountains because of starvation.
 If they can’t leave their homes, they’re tortured and killed.
 Mosul Iraq is said to be completely barren of Christians.

 One report said, “Christianity in Mosul is dead, and a Christian holocaust is in our midst,” said Mark Arabo, a Californian businessman and Chaldean-American leader.
 In an interview with CNN’s Jonathan Mann, he called what’s happening in Iraq a “Christian genocide” and said “children are being beheaded, mothers are being raped and killed, and fathers are being hung.
 The world hasn’t seen an evil like this for generations.”

 The writer of Hebrews (in chapter 13 verse 3) tells us, “Remember those who are in prison, as though in prison with them, and those who are mistreated, since you also are in the body.”